eivindfjeldstad/textarea-editor/readme.md

 ### Custom formats

-A format should be an object with the the following properties:
+A format should be an object with the following properties:

 -   `block` - (Optional) A boolean indicating whether or not this is a block, and should be newline separated from the rest of the text (e.g. code block).
 -   `multiline` - (Optional) A boolean indicating whether or not this is a multiline format (e.g. ordered list).